-EIGA emphasizes that in Europe at no time was there a shortage of air, medicinal and air, synthetic medicinal to patients in healthcare facilities or at home.
+EIGA emphasizes that in Europe at no time was there a shortage of medicinal nitrogen to patients in healthcare facilities.

 EIGA has used Technical Report No. 68, "Risk-Based Approach for Prevention and Management of Drug Shortages", as prepared by the Parenteral Drug Association (PDA) in 2014 as part of the inter-association collaborative contribution to the EMA (European Medicines Agency) Initiative on medicinal product shortages caused by manufacturing and GMP compliance issues.
 The document can be freely downloaded from the PDA website.